 2 c. vodka, like Prairie

-- Once it was really cool, I poured mine into a Nalgene bottle to measure it.
+Once it was really cool, I poured mine into a Nalgene bottle to measured it.
 This recipe makes about 30 ounces of amaretto.

-- I recycled some of these organic salad dressing bottles from Target and stripped the labels off of them.
-Once cleaned, you can add your own labels and tags to them – they’re the perfect size!
-This 15 Minute Homemade Amaretto recipe fills about three of them.
+I recycled some of these organic salad dressing bottles from Target and stripped the labels off of them.
+Once cleaned, you can add your own labels and tags to them - they're the perfect size!
+This recipe fills about three of them.

 Cheers!